Kuurkuma/Sim_Racing_Players/README.md

 ![Global trend](https://github.com/Kuurkuma/sim-racing-players/blob/f3b18eb08e0d64fdd078d1d5b31ead61800c3eec/reports/figures/line_chart-global_trend.png)

-**Embarking on our journey to delve into the world of sim-racing games, we aim to achieve two key objectives:**
+**Embarking on the journey to delve into the world of sim-racing games, here are two key objectives to achieve:**

 - Exploring historical trends in sim-racing games on Steam.
 - Integrating real-time data from various platforms to capture current patterns and player activity

-# Hostorical trends
+# Historical trends

 ## Introduction
 The analysis aims to explore the historical trends of racing simulation games on the Steam platform between 2013 and 2023.
 The hypothesis posits that sim-racing games are experiencing increasing popularity over time.